-The user can manually validate one or more variants as "Confirmed by review", or dismiss them as an "Artifact" by selecting the variants via the checkbox left of the table and specifying the review results in the drop down menu.
+The user can manually validate one or more variants as "Confirmed" or dismiss them as an "Artifact".
+This is done by selecting the variants via the check-box available to the left in the table, and specifying the manual review conclusion in the drop-down menu below the table.
 "Artifacts" will remain in table 3.2, while "Confirmed" variants will be moved to table 3.1 Reported variants.

-- The Untested variants and Untested regions (table 3.3 and 3.4) contains variants or regions insufficiently covered to provide a valid test result. - 6.
-The outcome of the copy number variation detection is presented in the CNVs section of the report.
+- 6. The outcome of the copy number variation detection is presented in the CNVs section of the report.
 For each CNV target gene, the table will indicate if a CNV was detected.
 CNV tables cannot be edited.
-For analysis workflows with exon-level CNV detection, only exons where a CNV is detected will be listed. - 7.
-Once the analysis results have been reviewed, the user can sign the report with a comment.
+For analysis workflows with exon-level CNV detection, only exons where a CNV is detected will be listed. - Once the analysis results have been reviewed, the user can sign the report with a comment.
 It is optional to sign a report, and any number of users can sign the same report.